FOREX-Dollar firms, on track for weekly gains; G20 meeting in focus

 By Lisa Twaronite

-TOKYO, April 15 (Reuters) - The dollar rose on Friday, staying on track for weekly gains as investors awaited the outcome of a Group of 20 meeting in Washington whose agenda is likely to feature currency policies.
+TOKYO, April 15 (Reuters) - The dollar rose on Friday, on track for weekly gains as investors awaited a weekend meeting of Group of 20 financial leaders at which currency is likely to be a topic

-The perceived safe-haven yen dipped as risk sentiment improved after a spate of Chinese economic data pointed to signs the slowdown in the world’s second largest economy may be bottoming out.
-Official comments on the yen’s recent appreciation also quelled buying interest.

-The dollar also tacked on 0.2 percent against its Japanese counterpart to stand at 109.65 yen, on track to gain about 1.5 percent for the week and moving away from this week’s more than 17-month nadir of 107.63.
+The dollar also tacked on 0.1 percent against its Japanese counterpart to 109.52 yen, on track to gain 1.4 percent for the week and moving away from this week’s 17-month nadir of 107.63.

-Japanese importers were buying dollars, market participants said, as Friday was a “gotobi” date - a multiple of five - on which books are traditionally settled.

-“Today is ‘gotobi,’ so it’s natural for the dollar to rise a little bit,” said Masashi Murata, senior currency strategist at Brown Brothers Harriman in Tokyo.

-Comments from Japanese officials also undermined the yen.
-Japan’s Finance Minister Taro Aso said on Thursday in Washington ahead of the G20 meeting that he had expressed deep concerns to U.S. Treasury Secretary Jack Lew over one-sided currency moves.

-Bank of Japan Governor Haruhiko Kuroda also said in Washington that the yen’s “excessive” rises have been corrected somewhat in the past few days.
+Bank of Japan Governor Haruhiko Kuroda said on Thursday in Washington that the yen’s “excessive” rises have been corrected somewhat in the past few days.

 While it is the Ministry of Finance, not the central bank, that determines Japan’s currency policy, Kuroda’s remarks were notable in that it was the first time he described the yen’s appreciation as “excessive.”